ArthurDassier/Mjolnir_kit/README.md

 # ucsd_robo_car_simple_ros

-A simple ROS package using OpenCV on a 1/5 RC car to do autonomous laps around a track using line following algorithms and opencv.
+A simple ROS package using OpenCV on a 1/5 RC car that can a yellow line using a simple line following algorithm and opencv methods.

 <div>